eclipse-edc/Connector/extensions/data-plane/data-plane-cloud-http/README.md

-# Data Plane Cloud HTTP extension
+# Data Plane Presigned Endpoint HTTP extension

 This extension provides support for sending data sourced from an HTTP endpoint and putting data to a cloud presigned url based HTTP endpoint when working with small files (< 50MB) and the cloud access is wrapped (therefore no direct access to the cloud API).
 By